 You may register on the Student Research Symposium 2020 website, which is http://src.gse.harvard.edu.

 4. What is the deadline for registering to attend SRC?

-The deadline to register online to attend SRC is March 1, 2019.
+The deadline to register online to attend the Symposium is April 1, 2020.

 5. Do I have to preregister for specific sessions at the conference?